AndriYang/DoubleNoQL-Automation-Scripts/README.md

 The system will now start the setup process for the namenode and datanode(s).
 During our testing, it took about 30-40 minutes to setup 1 namenode and 8 datanodes.

+## etl_analytics

+After finished setting up hadoop node(s)

+This script will be used to create hadoop namenode and datanode.

+1. The user will be prompt to enter the security credentials, similar to previous setup for setup_bookstore.py.
+2. The system will export 'sqloutput.csv' from MySQL sever and 'mongooutput.csv' from MongoDB sever to prepare for data analytics.
+These two files are downloaded to the current directory.
+3. Put these two csv files into hadoop namenode instance filesystem.
+4. The script will automatically run the TF-IDF.py script.
+The result will be downloaded into the same directory as the this script.
+5. To continue to run Pearson Correlation Coefficient script, press enter and the output will be printed on the terminal itself.

 ## delete_bookstore